Access International Academy Ningbo

 Access International Academy Ningbo (AIAN, 宁波爱学国际学校) is an international school in the Beilun District of Ningbo, China offering educational programs from Nursery to Grade 12 to students of 28 nationalities.
-AIAN is the only international school in Ningbo accredited by the Western Association of Schools and Colleges (WASC).
+AIAN, HD Ningbo and Georigia School are the only international schools in Ningbo accredited by the Western Association of Schools and Colleges (WASC).

 AIAN is a member of the Association of China and Mongolia International Schools (ACAMIS) and the East Asia Regional Council of Overseas Schools (EARCOS).